Doctors

 Patient in discussion with a doctor

 Moreover, the density of doctors in Austria has increased in the past two decades, mostly with growth in the specialist sector.
-As of 2018, there are 46,300 physicians working in the country.
+In 2021, the country had the second highest physician density in the EU, with 5.4 doctors per 1,000 residents (EU average: 4.1).
+Less than 14% of these were GPs.

 As Austria is a hotspot for winter sports, orthopedics and sports injury practices have also developed over the years.
 Impressively, Austria boasts some of the highest cancer survival rates in the EU.